hiAndrewQuinn/til/quickstarts-and-slowstarts.md

 **accessbility over convenience** (not all of us have Docker on the job, or even know what it is), and
 **comprehensibility over magic**.
+- Because you are starting from a totally-fresh VM, you can present the Slowstart in a totally linear and deterministic fashion.
+- Because
-Because you are starting from a totally-fresh VM, you can present the Slowstart in a totally linear and deterministic fashion.
-Because *the reader* knows you are starting from a totally-fresh VM, if one of those commands breaks later on, they have absolute confidence that something is deeply wrong, because these commands definitely used to work on this OS, on this version.
-The intention is that a reader who can't grok the Quickstart will first work through the Slowstart to get the necessary skills they need, and only then move to figuring out how to get it to work on their machine, which might be all manner of tricked-out.
+  *the reader* knows you are starting from a totally-fresh VM, if one of those commands breaks later on, they have absolute confidence that something is deeply wrong, because these commands definitely used to work on this OS, on this version.

+The other intention of a Slowstart is that a reader who can't grok the Quickstart at first can work through the Slowstart once to get the necessary skills they need, and then move to figuring out how to get it to work on *their* tricked-out machine.
-In the ideal Slowstart, each command is like a step in a methematical proof, doing only what is necessary, when it is necessary - so that the reader can selectively *omit* shell commands and see where in the chain that later causes things to break.
+In an ideal Slowstart, then, each command is like a step in a sketchy but solid mathematical proof, doing only what is necessary, when it is necessary - so that the reader can selectively *omit* shell commands and see where in the chain that later causes things to break.